 A few months ago after a long hiatus from overhead squats due to an unrelated tweak in my shoulder I tried them with just the bar and felt stable.
 Recorded myself and watched and that little shift is gone.
 I can do it correctly not mostly consistently with overhead squats but haven’t yet tried snatches.
 I want to nail the good movement pattern because I know as soon as I try snatches old bad muscle memory will creep up.
 I have done a few snatch balances and they were pretty okay considering where I was coming from.
 They’re not where I’d like them to be but it was an improvement.
 They say it takes thousands of reps to improve.

 Hopefully once am happy with my snatches I will be able to find a weightlifting meet I can make it to and push myself.
 That’s my long term goal anyways.
 I want to do it for fun.
-I won’t win or anything like that.
+I won’t win or anything.
 I’m too old and cautious for that.

 I generally don’t miss lifts unless it’s close to my max anymore or I just have one of those rare what the fuck was that lifts so I guess that’s a good thing.

-My current maxes are 140 low power snatch at 140 freedom units Clean is 210 freedom units and jerk is 200 freedom units.
-Haven’t gone heavy at the jerk in quite a while since I do it at home and the ceiling can be just barely touched at lockout.
+My current maxes are low power snatch at 140 freedom units.
+Clean is 210 freedom units and jerk is 200 freedom units.
+I really haven’t gone heavy at the jerk in quite a while since I do it at home and the ceiling can be just barely touched at lockout.
 No need to have a mishap and drop a heavy bar on myself being distracted by that.
 I’ll work on those when I can take my bar outside.